Why do we get ill on holiday?

 Right now thousands of people across the UK are booking their holiday getaways and it’s not unusual for people to find themselves battling sickness when they’re away.
 Exposure to new environments and close contact with unwell travellers can increase your chance of picking up a bug, particularly if your immune system is run-down.

 So while you’re booking your trip, now is also the perfect time to start boosting your immune system to prevent an illness spoiling your fun.
 Your immune system is clever; it detects and destroys harmful invaders that cause illness so it needs to be fighting fit to do its job.
-But a strong immune system isn’t something you can develop overnight.
-However, investing time in boosting your health and fitness in the weeks leading up to your holiday can make a big difference.
+Investing time now in boosting your health and fitness in the weeks leading up to your holiday can help make sure you’re feeling strong and healthy.

 Five ways to boost your immune system